coleifer/peewee/docs/peewee/sqlite.rst

       :param str term: full-text search query/terms.
       :return: a :class:`Expression` corresponding to the ``MATCH`` operator.

-      Sqlite's full-text search supports searching either the full table, including all indexed columns, **or** searching individual columns.
-The :meth:`~SearchField.match` method can be used to restrict search to a single column:
+      Restrict a search to this column:

       .. code-block:: python